sebcampos/Coursera_Projects/notes/git_notes.md

 - `git merge --abort` will abort the merge in progress

+- `git remote show origin` will show information about our git remote branch

+- `git branch -r` will view remote branches currently being tracked

+- `git pull` fetches remote updates and merges

+- `git fetch` fetches remote updates but does NOT merge, used to review the changes in the remote

+- `git remote` lists remote repos

+- `git remote -v` lists remote repos verbosely

+- `git remote show <name>` describes a single remote repo

+- `git remote update` fetches the most up-to-date objects

+- `git rebase <new_base_branch>` will make the given branch the new base

 ## Merging

 The git merge command takes the independant snapshots from one branch and "tangles" it with the second one